Road construction and maintenance projects

 Ohio 15 between the village of Ottawa and the Defiance County line, and Ohio 634 between the village of Continental and Ohio 15 is restricted to one lane through the work zone for a resurfacing project.
 The project will continue through mid October.
 Work is being performed by Gerken Paving, Napoleon.

-Ohio 66 between T-O and T-N will close August 29 for five days for a culvert replacement.
-Traffic will be detoured onto Ohio 66, U.S. 224, Ohio 637 and Ohio 114 back to Ohio 66.
+Ohio 66 between T-O and T-N closure has been delayed and will now close September 12 for five days for a culvert replacement.
+Traffic detoured onto Ohio 66, U.S. 224, Ohio 637 and Ohio 114 back to Ohio 66.
 Work is being performed by the ODOT Putnam County maintenance garage.

-Ohio 15 just west of Ohio 108 closed August 22 for five days for a culvert replacement.
-Traffic will be detoured onto Ohio 108 and Ohio 613 back to Ohio 15.
-Work is being performed by the ODOT Putnam County maintenance garage.
+Ohio 15 just west of Ohio 108 is now open following a culvert replacement.

 Ohio 696 between Ohio 12 and the Allen County line will be restricted with traffic maintained for a drainage repair.
 Work is being performed by the ODOT Putnam County maintenance garage.